Hiking with Kids in Marin: Mount Burdell Open Space Preserve

 There are numerous trailheads in northern Novato that lead onto the Mount Burdell preserve, but the most popular and easily accessible one is near the end of San Andreas Drive.
 To get there, take Highway 101 to the San Marin/Atherton Avenue exit; go left onto San Marin Drive and follow it to San Andreas Drive, right before the San Marin Plaza shopping center.
 Turn right on San Andreas and follow it up the hill—you'll probably see cars parked on the side of the road near the clearly marked trailhead.

-To learn more about Mount Burdell, visit the Marin County Open Space District website, where you can download a handy printable trail map and check out their online field guides to the birds, butterflies, reptiles, amphibians, and mammals that inhabit the area.
+To learn more about Mount Burdell, visit the Marin Parks website, where you can download a handy printable trail map and check out their online field guides to the birds, butterflies, reptiles, amphibians, and mammals that inhabit the area.
+The Parks Department also offers naturalist-led Nature for Kids outings on Mount Burdell.
+They're a great way to introduce the little ones to the great outdoors and learn more about the plants and wildlife that make the preserve their home.